 If a confounder is measured with error, it is impossible to fully control for its confounding effect.
-If the misclassification is non-differential, and in the absence of qualitative interaction, the 'adjusted' measure of association will lie between the crude measure and the true measure (Ogburn and Vanderweele, 2012).
 The bias can be large if the true effect of the exposure is weak and the confounder is strongly related to exposure and the outcome.
 In the face of misclassification of the confounder, it becomes difficult to know whether or not one should control for the confounder (see Chapter 13).
-A general recommendation is that the impact of controlling an extraneous variable should only be investigated when little misclassification of the confounder adjustments for the errors have been made.
+A general recommendation is that the impact of controlling an extraneous variable should only be investigated when little misclassification of the confounder exists, or until after adjustments for the errors have been made.
 Berry et al (2005) demonstrate that using a badly misclassified confounder to control a bias can lead to incorrect conclusions.
 Similarly, Murad and Freedman (2007) used 'corrected' estimates of misclassified variables before examining for interaction.
-Clearly, one must focus on reducing misclassification error in all variables, not just exposure and outcome, if valid analyses and inferences are to be made.
+Clearly, one must focus on reducing measurement error in all variables, not just exposure and outcome, if valid analyses and inferences are to be made.